mytestbed/labwiki/README.md

     $LABWIKI_TOP/install_plugin https://github.com/mytestbed/labwiki_experiment_plugin.git

+If you need to install a sepcific version other than latest master, provide optional branch/tag name

+    $LABWIKI_TOP/install_plugin https://github.com/mytestbed/labwiki_experiment_plugin.git some_other_branch_or_tag

 ## Configuration

 All the site specific configurations are captured in a YAML file which is provided at startup through